FREQUENTLY ASKED QUESTIONS

 For example, the Oxford Principles for Net Zero Aligned Carbon offsetting is leading the charge to move acceptability of carbon offsets from carbon emission reduction-based offsets to Carbon Removal based offsets.

-The Carbon Offset Certification protocol will be reviewed annually to take in account evolution of standards and methodologies to drive good practice and maintain a high level of credibility and underlying quality of its certificate.
+The Carbon Offset Certification protocol is reviewed annually to take in account evolution of standards and methodologies to drive good practices and maintain a high level of credibility and underlying quality of its certificate.

 To that end, Carbon Offset Certification will continue to collaborate with a wide spectrum of experts in GHG measurement, carbon neutrality, offsets and certification procedures.